Punktum-dk/epp-service-specification/README.md

 | From registrar to registrar       | Cloning                 |
 | From registrar to DKHM (withdraw) | Cloning                 |

 - transfer of a the registrant, simply means that the contact object does not have any relations binding it to other objects within the registry and the sponsor can be exchanged.
-If releations to other objects are in place, a cloning of the designated contact objects is done instead, leaving a copy of the object with the registry.
+If relations to other objects are in place, a cloning of the designated contact objects is done instead, leaving a copy of the object with the registry.
 The clone might be deleted if these relations are terminated or removed, please see the description of the contact object deletion policy for details.

 The cloning is a _best-effort_ cloning, since the ID-control status cannot be guaranteed to be consistent in the case where a contact object is locked to a register, but has limitations in access to data due to policies in regard to disclosure etc.